koide3/small_gicp/README.md

 Eigen::Matrix<double, 6, 6> H = result.H;      // Final Hessian matrix (6x6)
 ```

 There is also a way to perform preprocessing and registration separately.
-This enables saving the time for preprocessing in case registration is performed several times for a same point cloud (e.g., typical odometry estimation based on scan-to-scan matching).
+This enables saving time for preprocessing in case registration is performed several times for the same point cloud (e.g., typical odometry estimation based on scan-to-scan matching).

 ```cpp
 #include <small_gicp/registration/registration_helper.hpp>